cosmos-nefeli/practice_python/README.md

 # practice_python

-This may be useful for python begginers who started looking into data structures.
+This may be useful for python beginners who started looking into data structures.